nlpodyssey/spago/README.md

 spaGO is a machine learning lightweight open-source library written in Go designed to support relevant neural network architectures in natural language processing tasks.

-Are you looking for a highly optimized, scalable, battle-tested production-ready machine-learning/NLP framework?
+Are you looking for a highly optimized, scalable, battle-tested, production-ready machine-learning/NLP framework?
 Are you also a Python lover and enjoy manipulating tensors?
 If yes, you won't find much to your satisfaction here.
 [PyTorch](https://pytorch.org/) plus the wonders of the friends of [Hugging Face](https://github.com/huggingface) is the answer you seek!

 If instead you prefer statically typed, compiled programming language, and a **simpler yet well-structured** machine-learning framework almost ready to use is what you need, then you are in the right place!
 The idea is that you could have written spaGO.
-Most of it, from the computational graph to the LSTM is straightforward Go code :)
+Most of it, from the computational graph to the [LSTM](https://github.com/nlpodyssey/spago/blob/master/pkg/ml/nn/rec/lstm/lstm.go#L182) is straightforward Go code :)

 ### Note